Princess Wee Wee: Solo act and later years

 In the 1930s, she toured as a featured performer with Essie and Alice Whitman in shows across the United States, including at New York's Apollo Theater.
-Reports of her performances at the time remark on her proficiency in singing and dancing.
 By this time she had spent the last three decades in show business and reportedly moved to California.
 Following the release of films featuring actors with dwarfism, including The Wizard of Oz and The Terror of Tiny Town, Thompson was vocal about becoming involved in the film industry.
 Reports at the time suggested that a film part was being written for her, but it is unclear if she ever appeared on film.

 The Whitman Sisters show ended in 1942 with the death of the troupe's leader and manager.
 In 1943 she was featuring at the Potter Hotel Club in Harrisburg, Pennsylvania.
 Details about Thompson's later years are unrecorded.

+Marketing and public image

+Throughout her nearly four-decade career, the way Thompson was promoted changed considerably.
+When she entered show business as a teenager in the late 1900s, promoters emphasized her diminutive stature above all else, advertising her as the "smallest living woman", the "world's smallest lady", and the "world's most diminutive colored woman in all of show business".
+She was variously billed as "Princess Wee Wee", "Princess Weenie Wee", "Princess Pee Wee", and "The Animated Chocolate Éclair", while promotional material frequently gave conflicting accounts of her height and weight.